xibodevelopment/backupwordpress/readme.txt

 #### 1.4

-* Most options can now be set on the backups page, all options can still be set by defining `Constants`
+* Most options can now be set on the backups page, all options can still be set by defining them as `Constants`.
-* Russian translation props Valera
+* Russian translation, props valericus.
 * All dates are now translatable.
 * Fixed some strings which weren't translatable.
 * New Constant `HMBKP_DISABLE_MANUAL_BACKUP_CRON` which enable you to disable the use of `wp_cron` for manual backups.